 HDR requires a TV that supports the HLG standard to bring the added advantages of brighter, punchier and more realistic colours that’s the cornerstone of HDR.

-It seems like all the games BBC is showing UHD, also benefit from HDR if you have TV that supports it.
+All the games BBC is showing in UHD, also benefit from HDR if you have a TV that supports it.